 Students planning to withdraw should consult their Academic Counselor who will explain the withdrawal procedure.
 Exit conferences with custodial parents and the student must be held with at least one of the following: Academic Counselor, Director for Academic Affairs, or Director for Student Affairs.
 Students must have a signed parental consent in order to withdraw.

 When exiting MSMS, all students must complete a Withdrawal Form which may be obtained from the Records Manager in the Academic Affairs Office.
 This form must be completed in its entirety and signed by MSMS administrators and counselors.
-Once completed, this form and the student’s cumulative folder will be mailed to the student’s home school.
+Once completed, this form and the student’s cumulative folder will be sent to the student’s home school.

 All MSMS textbooks and electronic devices must be returned to the Records Manager in the Academic Affairs Office.
 The Academic Affairs Office will compare what was issued to the student with what is returned.